-Spectacles are not the only option for giving you both distance and near vision!
-If you are over 40 years old and have been wearing reading glasses, progressive or bifocal spectacles, this does not mean you cannot wear a pair of contact lenses.
-These are perfect for when you want to be able to do the things you enjoy in life without the hassle of having to wear a frame on your face.
+Contact lenses are perfect for when you want to be able to do the things you enjoy in life without the hassle of having to wear a frame on your face.
 There are two primary options for presbyopic contact lens wear: multifocal contact lenses and monovision (or blended) contact lenses.
 Soft disposable contact lenses or rigid gas permeable lenses are both available in these options.
-Your optometrist will advise which is best for your situation.
+During your consultation, your optometrist will advise which is best for you.

 With monovision, one of your eyes is corrected for distance and the other is corrected for near vision.
-In this way the eyes do not work together as naturally; however, the visual quality of the eyes tends to be superior in the examination room compared to multifocals.
-Monovision also allows significant astigmatism to be corrected better than multifocals.
-Because monovision contact lenses are no different to standard lenses, just with the powers adjusted, your habitual lenses can be used without a refit being required.
-Daily lenses can also be used for convenience.
-In patients with good distance vision, you may just need a lens in one eye to improve your vision for near tasks.
+This means your eyes won’t work together as naturally; however, the quality and clarity of the vision at specific distances (e.g. at 6 metres in the distance and at reading distance) tends to be superior compared to multifocals.2 Monovision also allows significant astigmatism to be corrected better than multifocals.
+In patients with good distance vision, you may just need a lens in one eye to improve your vision for near or distance tasks.

-Orthokeratology or ‘ortho-k’ lenses (overnight corneal reshaping lenses) can be designed to give distance and near vision in a manner similar to monovision, Due to the nature of how ortho-k lenses reshape the cornea, they have more of a multi-focal effect than standard soft lenses.
+As well as soft contact lenses, orthokeratology or ‘ortho-k’ lenses (overnight corneal reshaping lenses) can also be designed to give distance and near vision in a manner similar to monovision.
+Due to the nature of how ortho-k lenses reshape the cornea, they have more of a multi-focal effect than standard soft lenses.
 Like monovision, if you normally see well in the distance you may just need a single ortho-k lens worn overnight in one eye to give you better vision for near tasks throughout the day.